2023-06-21 08:37:05

 © RUB, Marquard

 In an earlier clinical study in which the Bochum researchers were involved, patients with chronic hepatitis E virus (HEV) infection were treated with the active substance sofosbuvir, which was actually developed for the treatment of hepatitis C. “In this pilot study, we were able to observe that treatment with sofosbuvir was initially effective,” reports Dr. Andre Gomer.
 “The amount of viral RNA initially dropped.
-In the course of the observation period, however, it increased again.
+In the course of the observation period, however, it increased once more.
 So the therapy did not bring the desired success,” adds Mara Klöhn.
-The researchers analyzed samples from these patients to identify variants that could explain the failure of sofosbuvir therapy.
+The researchers analyzed samples from these patients to identify variants that might explain the failure of sofosbuvir therapy.
 They hoped that this would give them new insights that would benefit future drug developments.

 Fivefold loss of potency due to a mutation